A crack repaired with caulk on a flight of stairs.

 Level the Crack

 Use a level to check the slab and detect the low areas.
 Mix the compound with aggregate and water according to the manufacturer’s specifications.
 Once the leveler is mixed, apply it to the cracked surface and use a trowel to spread it to create a smooth transition.
-Then allow the product to cure properly so you can walk through it within four to six hours.
+Then, allow the product to cure properly so you can walk through it within four to six hours.

 After smoothing the caulked surface, clean your putty knife with mineral spirits or another appropriate cleaner before setting the epoxy.
 While this is best known for repairing cracked floors, it can also be used to seal cracks in walls.